 If your kids spend a good amount of time playing video games and/or watching TV, they barely get enough physical activity done.

-A sedentary lifestyle is directly associated with childhood obesity which in turn increases the risk of developing various health problems including heart disease and diabetes.
+A sedentary lifestyle is directly associated with childhood obesity, which increases the risk of developing various health problems, including heart disease and diabetes.

 Violence and Aggression

 According to the American Academy of Child and Adolescent Psychiatry, when kids frequently play violent video games and watch violent TV shows or movies, they unknowingly start to imitate those behaviors they’re exposed to.

 Studies have shown that kids who spend more than 2 hours a day on digital media exhibit cognitive developmental delay and poor performance on memory-specific and language development activities than kids who spend less than 2 hours in front of a screen.